hannahilea/button-box-timer/README.md

     - I used an arcade-style button from Adafruit, but any button will do
 - 3 LEDs (red, green, yellow) with one 100Ω resistor each (well, I used a 430Ω resistor for my red LED, but it really doesn't matter!)
     - The LEDs could easily be swapped out with e.g. a neopixel (or many) or some other indicator light or sound.
 These happen to be what I had on hand.
+- (Optional) A small prototyping board, for soldering everything together (...plus soldering gear)
+    - Or a breadboard, if you aren't making something semi-permanent.

 ### Trinket M0 set-up